 Please contact the school before 9.00 am, either by email or phone call.

 If your child is unwell for more than one day, please keep the school informed.

 Your child will be cared for.
 If we consider that your child is too poorly to remain in school, we will contact you or your other named family contacts in order of your chosen priority, to ask for your child to be collected from school.
 You will be asked to sign the child out of school in the records book.

 If you are able to, please come into school to administer the medicine yourself.
-If you are unable to do so, you will need to complete a form and bring in the prescribed medicine which must be dated and clearly labelled by the pharmacist with your child’s name and dosage required.
+If you are unable to do so, we will need you to complete a form and bring in the medicine which must be dated and clearly labelled by the pharmacist with your child’s name and the dosage required.

+We have our own shallow pool.
 Swimming is taught during the second half of the summer term.
-The PTFA run swimming sessions after school and at weekends.
+Every child swims at least once a week.
+The PTFA works with the school to run swimming sessions after school.

+Each class sends out a weekly curriculum newsletter on Mondays.
 A newsletter is emailed to parents and friends of the school on a Friday afternoon.
-The newsletters (and other letters home) are also available on the school website.
+The newsletters are also available on the school website.
 If we send home a letter with a permission slip attached, please complete and sign the slip and return it to the office as soon as possible.